-The announcement will also be on St. Patrick School Facebook and the St. Patrick School Website.
-You can also sign up for text or email notifications through the Remind app.
+The announcement will be emailed and texted to parents.
+It will also appear on St. Patrick School Facebook and the St. Patrick School Website.
+You can sign up for text or email notifications through the Remind app.
 Grades PS-8 text 81010 with the message @4464h2.
 For high school text 757.847.9886 with the message @793fhb.
 You can also receive messages via email by going to remind.com.